 Would you like to support sustainability projects in schools?

-On Friday 24 of May, we will be holding a Dragon Den style event where secondary schools in Camden will be presenting their sustainability project proposals with the aim of sharing ideas and pitch to local business for support.
+In order to support the schools’ projects and enable positive local change, we are organising a dragons’ den-style event, where schools involved will be presenting their sustainability project proposals with the aim of sharing ideas and pitching to local business for support.

-Interested in being part of the Dragon Den panel on 24 May?
+Interested in becoming a panel member of this dragons’ den style event on 24 May?
 Contact us ASAP as there are only a few places available.
 Email firstname.lastname@example.org (subject: Dragons’ den panel)